Our 8th year running!

 - 3.00 – 3.20 PM recap and clarification (free style student supervision and homework solution)

 - 3.20 – 4.20 PM Lecture

 - OSGeo-live operating system / Linux bash programming

 - Gdal/OGR geospatial libraries, PKTOOLS, GRASS

 - Basic statistical modeling, residuals analysis, error indices.

 - Python for Machine Learning regression/classification in supervised framework.

 - Students projects presentation.

-We are working for the final course program in the next coming months.
-Nonetheless, the preliminary course programme can give a good understanding of the subjects.
+We are working on the final course program in the next coming months.
+Nonetheless, the preliminary course programme provides a good understanding of the subjects.